zed-industries/zed/docs/src/assistant/commands.md

 Related: `/default`

-## `/search` (Not generally available)

-The `/search` command performs a semantic search for content in your project based on natural language queries.
-This allows you to find relevant code or documentation within your project.

-Usage: `/search <query> [--n <limit>]`

-- `query`: The natural language query to search for.
-- `--n <limit>`: Optional flag to limit the number of results returned.

 ## `/symbols`

 The `/symbols` command inserts the active symbols (functions, classes, etc.) from the current tab into the context.
 This is useful for getting an overview of the structure of the current file.